Ordinary Meeting Minutes

 have identified within Byron Shire under the Resilient Lands Program includes

 Aboriginal owned housing for Aboriginal people.
+3. Will

 engage, separately and together, the Byron Shire’s Native Title